How Ancient Egyptians Built the Pyramids: The Complete Guide

 Nile Waterways and the Ahramat Branch: The Arteries of Construction

-A recent 2024 study mapped the vanished Ahramat Branch, a roughly 0.5 km wide channel at least 25 m deep that once ran close to many workfronts.
+A recent 2024 study mapped the vanished Ahramat Branch, a roughly 0.5-km-wide channel at least 25 m deep that once ran close to many work fronts.
 That waterway provided a direct route for boats carrying heavy loads toward the Giza plateau and nearby quays.

 Using a now-extinct Nile branch to reach nearby workfronts